yu-cheng-kuo-28/Top-7-pct-Give-Me-Some-Credit-Kaggle/README.md

 ## (6) Feature Engineering

-1. **RevolvingUtilizationOfUnsecuredLines**：Converting values > 1.2 to 1.2, yielding new feature "BaLim_ratio".
+1. **RevolvingUtilizationOfUnsecuredLines**：Converting values > 1.2 into 1.2, yielding new feature "BaLim_ratio".
-2. **age**：Converting an outlier at age = 0 to the closest value 20, yielding new feature "age_2".
+2. **age**：Converting an outlier at age = 0 into the closest value 20, yielding new feature "age_2".
-3. **MonthlyIncome**：Converting values > 23300 to 23300, adding 10 to all values, then taking log(), yielding new feature "Income_log".
+3. **MonthlyIncome**：Converting values > 23300 into 23300, adding 10 to all values, then taking log(), yielding new feature "Income_log".
 Next, creating a new feature "Income_bool", with two categories MonthlyIncome = 0 and MonthlyIncome =/= 0.
 We figure that those with 0 monthly income might be students or housewives, and they may display different charateristics from the others.
-4. **NumberOfDependents**： Converting values > 2 to 2, yielding new feature "Dep".
+4. **NumberOfDependents**： Converting values > 2 into 2, yielding new feature "Dep".
-5. **DebtRatio**：Converting values > 1200 to 6, Converting 1200 > values > 6 to 5, yielding new feature "D_Ratio".
+5. **DebtRatio**：Converting values > 1200 into 6, Converting 1200 > values > 6 into 5, yielding new feature "D_Ratio".
 6. **NumberOfOpenCreditLinesAndLoans**：All values +1, then taking log(), yielding new feature "OCLAL".
-7. **NumberRealEstateLoansOrLines**：Converting values > 5 to 5, yielding new feature "REOL".
+7. **NumberRealEstateLoansOrLines**：Converting values > 5 into 5, yielding new feature "REOL".
-8. **NumberOfTime30.59DaysPastDueNotWorse**：Converting values > 3 to 3, yielding new feature "Num_30.59".
+8. **NumberOfTime30.59DaysPastDueNotWorse**：Converting values > 3 into 3, yielding new feature "Num_30.59".
-9. **NumberOfTime60.89DaysPastDueNotWorse**：Converting values > 2 to 2, yielding new feature "Num_60.89".
+9. **NumberOfTime60.89DaysPastDueNotWorse**：Converting values > 2 into 2, yielding new feature "Num_60.89".
-10. **NumberOfTimes90DaysLate**：Converting values > 2 to 2, yielding new feature "Num_90".
+10. **NumberOfTimes90DaysLate**：Converting values > 2 into 2, yielding new feature "Num_90".

 ## (7) EDA after Feature Engineering